jaeyow/fullstack-developer/_posts/website-performance-series/2019-11-24-website-performance-series-part-5.md

 </figure>

 If you have thousands of images, and if you did not want the overhead of running a script at build time to generate WebP versions of your images (you would still need the jpg versions created for fallback), you can use an image handler that supports runtime conversion to WebP format.
 [In a previous post](/serverless-image-handler/), I discussed how to create an AWS image handler quite easily.
 We can use AWS Serverless Image Handler - either v3 or v4 has support for runtime WebP format generation.
 It even has CloudFront in front of it to provide cached access to the API.

 ### Properly size and encode images

-### Load 3rd party JS faster
+The images that you host on your website should be the optimal quality for the page it is in.
+Ideally you should not serve images that are larger than required for the user's screen.
+This means that using a single image to serve your multiple page breakpoints to support responsiveness is probably not the best way to do it.
+You can have as many versions of the image as you have breakpoints, I know this is more work however, there are tools that can assist in automating the generation of these multiple formats.
+More detailed suggestions can be found [direct from the source](https://developers.google.com/web/tools/lighthouse/audits/oversized-images?utm_source=lighthouse&utm_medium=devtools).

 ### Consider using gzip compression
 Ask for gzip compression from your server.
 And if your server supports it, it will respond with compressed payload.
-Of course because Github pages used Nginx under the covers, it supports gzip compression and we get that by default.
+Of course because Github pages used [Nginx](https://www.nginx.com/) under the covers, it supports gzip compression and we get that by default.

 ### Serve static assets with an efficient cache policy
 To instruct the browser to cache your static pages, you can change the [Cache-Control header](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching#defining-optimal-cache-control-policy) to have a longer time.
 For this site, Github Pages fixed the `max-age` to 600 seconds or 10 minutes, after which it will need to fetch from the server again.
 Lighthouse complains that 600 seconds is not enough, so you could try 86400 seconds which I know it is fine with.